Legal Wellbeing:

 London

-The wellbeing conference that connects mental health experts, firm leaders, and wellbeing champions
+The wellbeing conference that connects mental health experts, firm leaders, and wellbeing champions to reshape leadership, culture, and talent strategies in law firms.

-Early Bird Offer: Secure Your Place by 25th July and Save £200
+Secure Your Place by

 Join your peers: